 VI.
 Deindustrialization and the Rise of the Sunbelt

-But, general prosperity masked deeper vulnerabilities.
-Perhaps no case better illustrates the decline of American industry and the creation of an intractable “urban crisis” than Detroit.
-As the automobile industry expanded and especially as the United States transitioned to a wartime economy during World War II, Detroit boomed.
+But general prosperity masked deeper vulnerabilities.
+Perhaps no case better illustrates the decline of American industry and the creation of an intractable urban crisis than Detroit.
+Detroit boomed during World War II.
 When auto manufacturers like Ford and General Motors converted their assembly lines to build machines for the American war effort, observers dubbed the city the “arsenal of democracy.”

 Industrial restructuring decimated all workers, but deindustrialization fell heaviest on the city’s African Americans.
-Although many middle class blacks managed to move out of the city’s ghettoes, by 1960, 19.7 percent of black autoworkers in Detroit were unemployed, compared to just 5.8 percent of whites.36 Overt discrimination in housing and employment had for decades confined blacks to segregated neighborhoods where they were forced to pay exorbitant rents for slum housing.
-Subject to residential intimidation and cut off from traditional sources of credit, few blacks could afford to follow industry as it left the city for the suburbs and other parts of the country, especially the South.
-Segregation and discrimination kept them stuck where there fewer and fewer jobs.
+Although many middle-class black Detroiters managed to move out of the city’s ghettos, by 1960, 19.7 percent of black autoworkers in Detroit were unemployed, compared to just 5.8 percent of whites.36 Overt discrimination in housing and employment had for decades confined African Americans to segregated neighborhoods where they were forced to pay exorbitant rents for slum housing.
+Subject to residential intimidation and cut off from traditional sources of credit, few could afford to follow industry as it left the city for the suburbs and other parts of the country, especially the South.
+Segregation and discrimination kept them stuck where there were fewer and fewer jobs.
 Over time, Detroit devolved into a mass of unemployment, crime, and crippled municipal resources.
-When riots rocked Detroit in 1967, 25 to 30 percent of blacks between age eighteen and twenty-four were unemployed.37
+When riots rocked Detroit in 1967, 25 to 30 percent of black residents between ages eighteen and twenty-four were unemployed.37

 Deindustrialization in Detroit and elsewhere also went hand in hand with the long assault on unionization that began in the aftermath of World War II.
-Lacking the political support they had enjoyed during the New Deal years, unions such as the Congress of Industrial Organizations (CIO) and the United Auto Workers (UAW) shifted tactics and accepted labor-management accords in which cooperation, not agitation, was the strategic objective.
+Lacking the political support they had enjoyed during the New Deal years, labor organizations such as the CIO and the UAW shifted tactics and accepted labor-management accords in which cooperation, not agitation, was the strategic objective.

 Internal racism also weakened the labor movement.
 While national CIO leaders encouraged black unionization in the 1930s, white workers on the ground often opposed the integrated shop.
 In Detroit and elsewhere after World War II, white workers participated in “hate strikes” where they walked off the job rather than work with African Americans.
 White workers similarly opposed residential integration, fearing, among other things, that black newcomers would lower property values.38

-By the mid-1970s, widely-shared postwar prosperity leveled off and began to retreat.
+By the mid-1970s, widely shared postwar prosperity leveled off and began to retreat.
 Growing international competition, technological inefficiency, and declining productivity gains stunted working- and middle-class wages.
-As the country entered recession, wages decreased and the pay gap between workers and management began its long widening.
+As the country entered recession, wages decreased and the pay gap between workers and management expanded, reversing three decades of postwar contraction.
 At the same time, dramatic increases in mass incarceration coincided with the deregulation of prison labor to allow more private companies access to cheaper inmate labor, a process that, whatever its aggregate impact, impacted local communities where free jobs were moved into prisons.
 The tax code became less progressive and labor lost its foothold in the marketplace.
 Unions represented a third of the workforce in the 1950s, but only one in ten workers belonged to one as of 2015.39

-Regardless, more job meant more people, and by 1972, southern and western Sun Belt states had more electoral votes than the Northeast and Midwest.
+Regardless, more jobs meant more people, and by 1972, southern and western Sun Belt states had more electoral votes than the Northeast and Midwest.
 This gap continues to grow.42 Though the region’s economic and political ascendance was a product of massive federal spending, New Right politicians who constructed an identity centered on “small government” found their most loyal support in the Sun Belt.
-These business-friendly politicians successfully synthesized conservative Protestantism and free-market ideology, creating a potent new political force.
+These business-friendly politicians successfully synthesized conservative Protestantism and free market ideology, creating a potent new political force.
 Housewives organized reading groups in their homes, and from those reading groups sprouted new organized political activities.
-Prosperous and mobile, old and new suburbanites gravitated towards an individualistic vision of free enterprise espoused by the Republican Party.
-Some, especially those most vocally anti-communist, joined groups like the Young Americans for Freedom and the John Birch Society.
-Less radical suburban voters, however, still gravitated towards the more moderate brand of conservatism promoted by Richard Nixon.
+Prosperous and mobile, old and new suburbanites gravitated toward an individualistic vision of free enterprise espoused by the Republican Party.
+Some, especially those most vocally anticommunist, joined groups like the Young Americans for Freedom and the John Birch Society.
+Less radical suburban voters, however, still gravitated toward the more moderate brand of conservatism promoted by Richard Nixon.

 VII.
 The Politics of Love, Sex, and Gender